 Student Honor Code

 NEOMED students are expected to read, understand, sign and abide by the “Expectations of Student Conduct and Professional Commitment” while enrolled and involved in NEOMED, its partner institutions and hospitals, and NEOMED-sponsored activities.
 Failure to do so may result in referral and review by either the Committee on Academic and Professional Progress (CAPP) or Student Conduct procedures.
-Student conduct or professional behavior concerns should be reported by faculty, staff or students using the “Professionalism Concern Notes” available through the Office of Student Affairs and online*.
+Behavioral concerns, whether related to conduct or professionalism, should be reported by faculty, staff or students using the “Behavioral Concern” forms available through the Office of Student Services and online*.

 I. Student Conduct Code